bryceaskey/anthocyanin-accumulation/README.md

-MATLAB code used to sort and analyze leaf images, evaluate regressions for accuracy, and generate anthocyanin false color heatmaps.

 BEFORE RUNNING CODE:
 - remove background pixels from all images
 - save each leaf as a separate '.png' file in a single folder